DeeptiSingh18/Student-Recommendation-System/README.md

 # Student-Recommendation-System
+# By - Deepti Singh
+# Registration no.: 25BAI10058

 ## Overview
 The student Recommendation System is a simple rule-based application developed using python.It helps students identify suitable career paths based on their interests, strengths, academic performance and preferred subjects.